lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

-# A low-tech version of online voting for realistic implementation
+# A pragmatic version of online voting for realistic practical implementation

 For example, some voting locations (or regions) may not have:
 1. printers, ink, and paper